uhi22/ccs32/doc/memos.md

 - ESP_IDF_VERSION_MAJOR > 3 is true.

-How to print an info to serial line inside a library, e.g. in ETH.c? log_printf(ARDUHAL_LOG_FORMAT(I, "This is also an info."));
-shows a log information including the time since boot, the file name, line number, function name:
-[    11][I][ETH.cpp:325] begin(): This is also an info.

 Where is the function esp_eth_phy_new_lan87xx() implemented?
 In the lib libesp_eth.a.
 No source code found for this.